The Proletariat and Organisation

 Proletariat and Bureaucracy in the present period

-The events of recent years show that the proletariat is gaining experience of bureaucratic organizations not as leadership groups that are "mistaken'' or that "betray,'' but in an infinitely more profound way.
+The events of recent years show that the proletariat is gaining experience of bureaucratic organizations not as leadership groups that are "mistaken" or that "betray," but in an infinitely more profound way.
 'Where these organizations are in power, as in Eastern Europe, the proletariat sees them of necessity as purely and simply the incarnation of the system of exploitation.
 When it manages to break the totalitarian yoke, its revolutionary struggle is not just directed against bureaucracy; it puts forward aims that express in positive terms the experience of bureaucratization.
 In 1953 the workers of East Berlin asked for a "metalworkers' government'' and later the Hungarian workers councils demanded workers' management of production.

-what was still happening at the end of the Second World War, in no industrialized country do workers still believe that "their'' parties or trade unions are willing or able to bring about a fundamental change in their situation.
+In the majority of Western countries, the workers' attitude toward bureaucratic organizations shows that they see them as foreign and alien institutions.
+In contrast to what was still happening at the end of the Second World War, in no industrialized country do workers still believe that "their'' parties or trade unions are willing or able to bring about a fundamental change in their situation.
 They may "support'' them by voting for them as a lesser evil; they may use them-this is often still the case as far as trade unions are concerned-as one uses a lawyer or the fire brigade.
 But rarely do they mobilize themselves for them or at their call, and never do they actively participate in them.
 Membership in trade unions may rise or fall, no one attends trade-union meetings.
 Parties can rely less and less on the active militancy of workers who are party members; they now function mainly through paid permanent staff made up of "left-wing'' members of the petty bourgeoisie and intellectuals.
 In the eyes of the workers, these parties and trade unions are part of the established order-more or less rotten than the rest-but basically the same as them.
 When workers' struggles erupt they often do so outside the bureaucratic organisations and sometimes directly against them.

 We therefore have entered a new phase in the development of the proletariat that can be dated, if you like, from 1953; this is the beginning of a historical period during which the proletariat will try to rid itself of the remnants of its creations of 1890 and 1917.
 Henceforth, when the workers put forward their own aims and seriously struggle to achieve them, they will be able to do so only outside, and most often in conflict with, bureaucratic organizations.
 This does not mean that the latter will disappear.
 For as long as the proletariat accepts the system of exploitation, organizations expressing this state of affairs will exist and will continue to serve as instruments for the integration of the proletariat into capitalist society.
 Without them, capitalist society can no longer possibly function.
 But because of this very fact, each struggle will tend to set the workers against these bureaucratized organizations; and if these struggles develop, new organizations will rise up from the proletariat itself, for sections of wage labourers, salaried workers, and intellectuals will feel the need to act in a systematic and permanent fashion to help the proletariat to achieve its new objectives.